 - Beat cream cheese in a mixing bowl until creamy.
 Add egg yolk, and 1/4 cup powdered sugar.
 Beat until well mixed.

 - Remove the breadstick dough from the can.
 Unroll and place on a baking sheet to form a long rectangle.
 Press the middle seam together to seal and pull the ends apart so when you are ready to braid your loaf it is already separated.

 - Spoon cream cheese mixture onto the center of your dough, as pictured above.

 - Sprinkle blueberries on top of cream cheese, as pictured above.

 - Braid ends of dough by slightly stretching the dough.
 Begin at the top and pull down one side while crossing over to the opposite side.
-Now repeat by taking the other side, pull down and across creating a braid affect.
+Now repeat by taking the other side, pull-down, and across creating a braid effect.
 Finish off by tucking the last two ends under the bottom of the loaf.

 - In a small bowl beat the egg white and water to create an egg wash.
 Brush over the braided loaf.

-- Bake until golden brown, aprx 20 minutes.
+- Bake until golden brown, approx 20 minutes.
 Cool for a good 45 minutes.

-- Make glaze by combining powdered sugar, heavy cream and orange juice.
+- Make the glaze by combining powdered sugar, and orange juice.
 Mix until smooth and drizzle over the loaf before serving.
-I like a lot of drizzle.
+I like a lot of drizzles.